 Several common skin and hormonal conditions respond quite favorably to laser hair removal – sometimes even being the best treatment option.
 In addition, the added benefits include lasting smooth skin, free of irritation while recapturing hours of extra time from no longer having to shave or tweeze on a daily basis.
 Here are the most common conditions that we encounter everyday within our practice.

 Polycystic Ovarian Syndrome ~ PCOS

 PCOS is the most common endocrine disorder of women, affecting as many as 1 in 10 women.
-While there is no cure for PCOS, the symptoms of PCOS can be managed with proper treatment by a qualified PCOS physican.
-Many women look to Laser hair removal for successful treatment in managing their unwanted facial and body hair.
-We have treated thousands of women with this condition and we really are knowledgeable and very compassionate and really understand what you are going through.
+While there is no cure for PCOS, the symptoms of PCOS can be managed with proper treatment by a qualified expert in PCOS.
+Many women look to laser hair removal for successful treatment in managing their unwanted facial and body hair.
+We have treated thousands of women with this condition and we really are very knowledgeable and compassionate in our understanding of what you are going through.

-Pseudofolliculitis is the inflammation of ingrown hair, and can often times result in pustules, which resemble acne.
-While predominately seen in men of African American decent, pseudofolliculitis effects both men and women and can form almost anywhere on the body that is routinely shaved.
-Laser hair removal provides the ideal solution.
-By ridding the area of its unwanted hair, your skin will be free from the constant attack of curly ingrown hairs.
+Pseudofolliculitis is the inflammation of ingrown hair, and can oftentimes result in pustules, which resemble acne.
+While predominately seen in men of African American descent, pseudofolliculitis effects both men and women and can form almost anywhere on the body that is routinely shaved.
+Laser hair removal provides the ideal solution, by ridding the area of its unwanted hair; your skin will be free from the constant attack of curly ingrown hairs.

 In addition to forgoing medical benefits, laser hair removal is an exceptional method to increase self-confidence and live an even more active lifestyle.
-In fact, the convenience, efficiency, and appeal of smooth skin is recognized by triathletes, swimmers, runners, cyclists, body builders, and beach goers alike.
-Laser hair removal is a great way to keep yourself active and ready to participate in all of life’s great adventures on a moment’s notice.
+In fact, the convenience, efficiency, and appeal of smooth skin is recognized by triathletes, swimmers, runners, cyclists, bodybuilders, and beachgoers alike.
+Laser hair removal is a great way to keep you active and ready to participate in all of life’s great adventures on a moment’s notice.